Created by the Ask Leif Team — Reviewed and Edited by Shane

 This 2-day adventure is perfectly crafted for those who crave a deep dive into the unique culture and landscapes of New Mexico.
 From the dramatic vistas of Tijeras Canyon to the quirky charm of Madrid and the timeless allure of Cerrillos, every stop offers a distinct flavor of the Southwest.
 Get ready to uncover hidden gems, savor local flavors, and experience the magic that makes this trail so iconic.

-Imagine yourself meandering through historic villages, browsing one-of-a-kind art galleries, and indulging in the legendary green chile that defines New Mexican cuisine.
+Driving the Turquoise Trail from Albuquerque to Santa Fe, you'll find yourself... browsing one-of-a-kind art galleries, and indulging in the legendary green chile that defines New Mexican cuisine.
 This itinerary ensures you won't just see the Turquoise Trail, you'll truly experience it, leaving you with memories as vivid and enduring as the turquoise itself.
-Let's hit the road and explore the heart of New Mexico!
+Let's hit the road and discover the artistic spirit of Madrid!

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.